ddelange/pipgrip/README.md

 ## Known caveats

-- ``pip install -U `pipgrip package` `` without `--no-deps` is unsafe while pip doesn't [yet](https://twitter.com/di_codes/status/1193980331004743680) have a built-in dependency resolver, and leaves room for interpretation by pip
+- ``pip install -U `pipgrip --pipe package` `` without `--no-deps` is unsafe while pip doesn't [yet](https://twitter.com/di_codes/status/1193980331004743680) have a built-in dependency resolver, and leaves room for interpretation by pip
 - Package names are canonicalised in wheel metadata, resulting in e.g. `path.py -> path-py` and `keras_preprocessing -> keras-preprocessing` in output
 - [VCS Support](https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support) isn't implemented yet
 - `--reversed-tree` isn't implemented yet
-- Since `pip install -r` does not accept `.` as requirement, it is omitted from lockfiles, so `--pipe` should be used when installing local projects
+- Since `pip install -r` does not accept `.` as requirement, it is omitted from lockfiles, so `--install` or `--pipe` should be used when installing local projects
-- Installing packages using pipgrip is not very intuitive, so maybe pipgrip needs a stable `--install` flag
 - The equivalent of e.g. `pip install ../aiobotocore[boto3]` is not yet implemented.
 However, e.g. `pipgrip --install .[boto3]` is allowed.